 For each mixed load you receive you must apply the stated percentage for each of the following materials.
-You can’t apply for a site specific percentage protocol or do continuous sampling.
+You cannot apply for a site specific percentage protocol or do continuous sampling.
 You may apply an AAIG for certain packaging wastes.

 If you receive or export mixed paper, you must apply the national mixed paper protocol.
 Following industry sampling trials, from 1 January 2017 the amount of claimable packaging waste in mixed paper (classified in BS EN643 under codes 1.01 and 1.02) is 34.5%.

 The 100% agreed set percentage for old kraft lined straw (KLS) or old corrugated containers (OCC) stops at the end of December 2016.
 You can use the AAIG for paper or you will need to sample to establish the packaging waste content.